firebolt-db/godocs/docs/Guides/working-with-engines/rbac-for-engines.md

 ---
 layout: default
-title: RBAC for Governing Engines
+title: Governing Engines
 description: Learn how to use Role Based Access Control to govern engines
 parent: Work with engines
 grand_parent: Guides
 ---

-Use Role [Based Access Control](../../Guides/security/rbac.md) (RBAC) to granularly control which users within an account can create new engines, use, operate, monitor and modify existing engines.
+Use [Role Based Access Control](../../Guides/security/rbac.md) (RBAC) to granularly control which users within an account can create new engines, use, operate, monitor and modify existing engines.
 Accordingly, Firebolt provides CREATE, USAGE, OPERATE, MONITOR and MODIFY permissions to control these actions.
 You can use RBAC to control whether a user has permissions to perform these actions for specific engines or for all engines in a given account.
 Note that permissions for CREATE ENGINE can only be granted at the account level. <br />

 Follow the below steps to control what permissions a user has for a given engine or for any engine within an account:
 * Create a new role